moveit/moveit_tutorials/doc/planning_scene_python/planning_scene_tutorial.rst

 Planning Scene Python
 ==================================

-The :planning_scene:`PlanningScene` class provides the main interface that you will use for collision checking and constraint checking.
+The :moveit_python:`core.planning_scene.PlanningScene` class provides the main interface that you will use for collision checking and constraint checking.
 In this tutorial, we will explore the Python interface to this class.